Joanwambui/Web-Crawler/README.md

 ---

 ## 2. Business Context and Problem Statement
-Working for a content aggregation company responsible for monitoring product-related websites.
 The task is to track updates on a site by building an end-to-end system that automates the following:

 1. Crawling and storing product data in a scalable, fault-tolerant way.
 2. Detecting any changes in the data over time and maintaining historical records.